-Congress recently enacted new Section 6306 to allow the IRS to assign certain delinquent tax accounts to private collection agencies.
-The new law and how it is implemented raises a number of interesting issues.
+The IRS spends a considerable amount of time and money trying to collect unpaid tax debts.
+There has been some thought that private collectors would have better results.
+Congress recently enacted Section 6306 to allow the IRS to assign certain delinquent tax accounts to private collection agencies.
+The new law and how it is implemented leave a number of questions unanswered.

 The Section 6306 Rules